Implied Consent in California DUIs

 Perhaps we can challenge the lawfulness of the arrest.
 Maybe we can show that the arresting officer lacked reasonable cause to believe you were driving under the influence, and the purpose for requiring a chemical test was invalidated.

 Perhaps we can question the adequacy of the warning about the consequences of refusing a test.
 Under the law, you must be informed of the specific repercussions of refusal.
-Maybe we can argue you were not adequately warned and use it as a defense.
+Perhaps we could argue that you were not adequately warned and use this as a defense.

 Perhaps we can argue that you offered to take an alternative test, which the officer refused.
 The law provides a choice between blood and breath tests (and sometimes urine tests).
-Maybe we can demonstrate there was no refusal.
+Perhaps we can show that there was no refusal.

 Related Content: